Pantelispanka/ports-service/README.md

 ## Multistage Dockerfile

 A multistage Dockerfile is also presented.
-This does not build the app inside the containemr that will run the application but o a separate builder container.
+This does not build the app inside the container that will run the application but on a separate builder container.
-This way also some level o security is achieved and the result image will have less size than the first one, naivelly created.
+This way also some level o security is achieved and the result image will have a reduced size allowing quick spin up on a platform.